davidlj95/ngx/projects/ngx-meta/example-apps/README.md

 #### Run

 > [!IMPORTANT]
 > Build the library first, example apps will install the library linking it to the distribution files directory.
 It's important the directory exists.
-There's no need to re-install / re-link the library when library distribution files change.
-Given it's a symlink apps will consume new version straight forward.
-You may need to clear Angular's cache though to get fresh changes (see notice below).
+If you update library code, and doesn't show up, check the [live code update tip](#live-code-updates-within-example-apps) below

 To run the script and create an example app: